 These temporary malfunctions can be corrected by filling the fuel tank with good quality fuel and/or properly tightening the fuel cap.
-After three driving cycles without these or any other temporary malfunctions present, the Check engine/Service engine soon light should turn off.
+After three driving cycles without these or any other temporary malfunctions present, the light should turn off.
 (A driving cycle consists of a cold engine startup followed by mixed city/highway driving.)
 No additional vehicle service is required.

-If the Check engine/Service engine soon light remains on, have your vehicle serviced at the first available opportunity.
+If the T light remains on, have your vehicle serviced at the first available opportunity.